-Chris Bator, a captain at the Coral Springs–Parkland Fire Department, spearheaded the Florida Firefighters Safety and Health Collaborative, which provides free resources to departments seeking to strengthen the physical and mental health of their employees.
+Chris Bator, a captain at the Coral Springs–Parkland Fire Department, spearheaded the Fire and Safety Collaborative, which provides free resources to departments seeking to strengthen the physical and mental health of their employees.

 “Instead of recreating the wheel at our agency, Capt.
 Bator helped put up all these resources, tool kits, and videos to help agencies who don’t have those resources readily available to them,” says Antevy.

 Because these resources were already in place, they were ready to be activated the moment the shooting occurred, serving as a critical incident stress management tool.

 “Not only during the incident but immediately after the call was demobilized, we started the formal postincident command process in terms of [providing] mental health and peer support,” says Cardona.

 These resources will be available until February 14, 2019, and longer if needed, to give first responders the services they need (e.g., small group meetings and one-on-one sessions) to manage any symptoms of post-traumatic stress following the incident.
 These resources not only benefited those on scene (and even local responders who were at home agonizing over the difference they might have made had they been there) but also people who had responded to other tragedies like the Haiti earthquake and Pulse nightclub shooting and never had such assistance available.